For Jimmy Carter, a life of service, defined by faith

 - Deep Read ( 11 Min. )

-As the nation mourns the passing of James Earl Carter, Jr., its 39th president and the longest-serving ex-president in U.S. history, there is something poignant, and perhaps even emblematic, about a moment in history almost half a century ago, when the term “evangelical” was barely a blip on the radar screen.
+As the United States mourns the passing of James Earl Carter Jr., who died Sunday, there is something poignant, and perhaps even emblematic, about a moment in history almost half a century ago, when the term “evangelical” was barely a blip on the radar screen.

 “I often say that when Jimmy Carter declared that he was a born-again Christian at this campaign event in North Carolina, he sent every journalist in New York to his or her Rolodex to find someone to tell them what in the world he was talking about,” says Randall Balmer, author of “Redeemer: The Life of Jimmy Carter.”